hotmeshio/pluck-typescript/README.md

 ```

 ### Hooks
 The `newsLetter` hook function shows a few additional workflow extensions.
-It uses the `search` method to access the user's email and the `once` method to wrap a legacy activity (e.g., `sendNewsLetter`).
+It uses the `search` method to access the user's email and the `proxyActivities` method to wrap a legacy activity (e.g., `sendNewsLetter`).
 It also includes a method you wouldn't expect: *it sleeps for a month*.
 Becuase functions run as *reentrant process*, sleeping is a natural part of the workflow.

 *Set up recurring workflows without reliance on external schedulers and cron jobs.*